-- 1. Membership: Seven faculty with at least one each from the following: academic staff and/or the rank of instructor, assistant professor, associate professor, professor; and two students.
-The Assistant to the Chancellor for Equity and Compliance, the Provost & Vice Chancellor's designee, the Vice Chancellor for Administration and Finance, and the Special Assistant to the Chancellor are all ex-officio, non-voting members. - 2.
-Term of Office: Three years, with two or three appointed each year in accordance with the number of vacancies occurring. - 3.
-Duties: - a.
-To develop, continuously evaluate, recommend, and inform the faculty of policies and procedures relating to: - (1). equity and compliance [FS 98/99 #36]; - (2). appointments and dismissal (academic year, summer, and extension); - (3). promotions and determination of rank; - (4). personnel evaluations and recommendations; - (5). tenure; - (6). sick leaves, leaves of absence, faculty development leaves, etc.; - (7). faculty working conditions; and - (8). fringe benefits. - b.
+- Membership: Seven faculty with at least one each from the following: academic staff and/or the rank of instructor, assistant professor, associate professor, professor; and two students.
+The Assistant to the Chancellor for Equity and Compliance, the Provost & Vice Chancellor's designee, the Vice Chancellor for Administration and Finance, and the Special Assistant to the Chancellor are all ex-officio, nonvoting members. - 2.
+Term of Office: Three years, with two or three appointed each year in accordance with the number of vacancies occurring.

+- a.
+To develop, continuously evaluate, recommend, and inform the faculty of policies and procedures relating to: - 1) equity and compliance; - 2) appointments and dismissal (academic year, summer, and extension); - 3) promotions and determination of rank; - 4) personnel evaluations and recommendations; - 5) tenure; - 6) sick leaves, leaves of absence, faculty development leaves, etc.; - 7) faculty working conditions; and - 8) fringe benefits. - b.
 To consider and recommend such additional guidelines and/or policies as may be conducive to faculty welfare. - c.
-To consult with the Executive Council of the Student Senate on items of mutual interest involving (1), (2), (3), (4) and (5) under a. above. - d.
-To provide to any member of the unclassified staff consultation and advice on the application of the Wisconsin Administrative Code, Chapter UWS 8, Unclassified Staff Code of Ethics
+To consult with the Executive Council of the Student Senate on items of mutual interest involving 1), 2), 3), 4) and 5) under a. above. - d.
+To provide to any member of the unclassified staff consultation and advice on the application of the Wisconsin Administrative Code, Chapter UWS 8, Unclassified Staff Code of Ethics. - e.
+To develop policies and procedures which shall, at a minimum, provide: - 1) standards concerning the use of University facilities and personnel in connection with outside activities; - standards concerning absence from regular duties for the purpose of engaging in outside activities; - 3) guidelines identifying types or categories of outside activities which may result in a material conflict of interest; and

-- e.
-To develop policies and procedures which shall, at a minimum, provide: - (1). standards concerning the use of University facilities and personnel in connection with outside activities; - (2). standards concerning absence from regular duties for the purpose of engaging in outside activities; - (3). guidelines identifying types or categories of outside activities which may result in a material conflict of interest; and - (4). for such reports of anticipated outside activities as are necessary to insure compliance with .i.UWS 8.04;. - f.
+- for such reports of anticipated outside activities as are necessary to insure compliance with UWS 8.04. - f.
 To develop and monitor the use of an instrument to report outside interests and activities of faculty and academic staff as required under UWS 8.025.

-Section P - General Education Committee [FS 03/04 #17]
+Section K - General Education Committee [FS 03/04 #17]